-Summarized Comments Received The Exchange's Response diminished value to the order type and worse-off execution quality as more market participants who do not represent the original profile of natural and committed providers of liquidity migrate to using the long life order type.
-Amendments enhance flexibility by, allowing the natural liquidity providers, who are not low latency participants, an opportunity to better manage their exposure in fast-moving potential adverse market conditions.
+Summarized Comments Received The Exchange's Response One commenter was of the view that existing users of long life orders will experience diminished value to the order type and worse-off execution quality as more market participants who do not represent the original profile of natural and committed providers of liquidity migrate to using the long life order type. fundamental benefit of Long Life orders.
+Instead, the Exchange is of the view that the Amendments enhance flexibility by, allowing the natural liquidity providers, who are not low latency participants, an opportunity to better manage their exposure in fast-moving potential adverse market conditions.
 The Exchange disagrees with the view that low-latency participants will begin to dominate the Long Life order type.
 As one commenter noted, the one second delay "itself is a substantial burden in modern fast-moving markets", and the Exchange believes that the continued existence of such one second delay will continue to act as a disincentive for latency-sensitive traders to use the Long Life order type.
 The Exchange is of the view that the one second delay is the "gatekeeper of unintended user activity."
 The Exchange believes that, if the Amendments are approved and implemented, natural liquidity providers will continue to be the beneficiaries of the Long Life order type.
 4. One commenter was of the view that the Amendments would allow Long Life orders to join the order book at any time and immediately take priority over pre-existing non-Long-Life orders, with the ability to cancel at any time after the first second, thereby providing participants with the "best of both worlds".
 The commenter was of the view that in an environment of stable quotes, these orders will be filled sooner, but can also rapidly cancel to avoid adverse selection.
-One commenter was of the view that a key consideration for the Amendments is whether a one second commitment is sufficient to earn the rights and privileges of The Exchange disagrees with the commenters' views.
+One commenter was of the view that a key consideration for the Amendments is whether a one second commitment is sufficient to earn the rights and privileges of enhanced queue priority through the entire duration of the order.
+Two commenters were of the view that a singular one second rest period criteria was not an appropriate differentiator of order flow deserving of a queue priority benefit, and that the removal of the Cancellation Delay.
+The Exchange disagrees with the commenters' views.
 The Exchange believes that the privilege of queue priority is earned by a participant when they subject their order to the one second delay.
 The one second delay is a meaningful and appropriate differentiator, and is a significant amount of time where orders are exposed to market risks.
-In today's fast moving markets, where trades occur in microseconds, a participant voluntarily subjecting their order to a one second delay should be viewed as a considerable concession entitling such order to queue priority. enhanced queue priority through the entire duration of the order.
-Two commenters were of the view that a singular one second rest period criteria was not an appropriate differentiator of order flow deserving of a queue priority benefit, and that the removal of the Cancellation Delay will provide orders with a benefit for an unlimited duration (queue priority) in exchange for risk only in the first second, with the benefit conferred thus being disproportionate to the risk taken.
+In today's fast moving markets, where trades occur in microseconds, a participant voluntarily subjecting their order to a one second delay should be viewed as a considerable concession entitling such order to queue priority. consideration for the Amendments is whether a one second commitment is sufficient to earn the rights and privileges of enhanced queue priority through the entire duration of the order.
+Two commenters were of the view that a singular one second rest period criteria was not an appropriate differentiator of order flow queue priority.